NVIDIA/grcuda/examples/tensorrt/README.md

-# grCUDA and TensorRT
+# GrCUDA and TensorRT

 This example uses TensorFlow 1.x to train a LeNet5 model on the MNIST dataset.
 An inference engine is then created from the trained module using TensorRT through its Python API.
 This engine is serialized to a file.
-The engine is subsequently instantiated from a Node.js application using grCUDA.
+The engine is subsequently instantiated from a Node.js application using GrCUDA.

 The serialization of the frozen model to a Protobuf file is only supported in TensorFlow 1.x.
 As per Tensor-RT 7.0, its provided end-to-end examples are only working under TensorFlow 1.x.